usb-c/STUSB4500/README.md

 The NVM size is 40 bytes.  <br/>

 The NVM programming is done through I2C. <br/>
-You can program the chip during manufacturing with any standard programming tool, as long as the tool has access to the I2C interface.
+You can program the chip during manufacturing flow with any standard programming tool, as long as the tool has access to the I2C interface.

 Link: [Source code for this project](NVM_Flasher)  <br/>